Secure Federated Transfer Learning: Experimental Evaluation

-where $l$ denotes the $l$th layer of stacked auto-encoder,$u_i^A =x_L^A$, and $Se(\cdot)$ denotes the sigmoid activation function.
-In our experiments, we train the stacked auto encoders for each party separately and minimize the encoder loss together with the supervised federated transfer loss as in Algorithm 1.
-"Default-Credit" data set consists of credit card records including user's demographic features, history of payment and bill statement etc with user's default payment as labels.
-After applying one-hot encoding to categorical features, we obtain a data set with 33 features and 30,000 samples.
+The ``Default-Credit'' dataset consists of credit card records including user demographics, history of payments, and bill statements, etc., with users' default payments as labels.
+After applying one-hot encoding to categorical features, we obtain a dataset with 33 features and 30,000 samples.
 We then split the dataset both in the feature space and the sample space to simulate a two-party federation problem.
-We assign all the labels to party A. We also assign each sample to party A, party B or both so that there is a small number of sample overlaps between A and B. We used one-layer SAEs with 32 neurons in this case.
-We separate the features in a way that the demographic features are on one side, separated from the payment and balance features.
-Such segregation can be found in industrial scenarios where businesses such as retail and car rentals leveraging banking data for users' credibility predictions and customer segmentation.
-Many businesses (Party B) only have user's demographic data and possibly limited set of data about user's financing behavior, whereas banks usually have reliable labels.
-However, current collaborations with banking data (Party A) are rare due to data privacy constrains, but federated transfer learning provides a possibility to bridge data from different industries.
-In our experiments, Party A has six months of payment and bill balance data, whereas Party B has user's profile data such as education, marriage,age and sex.
-We adopted the translator function as in \cite{Shu:2015:WDT:2733373.2806216}, logistic loss function and an alignment loss $-u_i^A(u_i^B)'$.
+Specifically, we assign each sample to party A, party B or both so that there exists a small number of samples overlapping between A and B. All labels are on the side of party A. We will examine the scalability (in section \ref{ftl_scalability}) of the FTL algorithm by dynamically splitting the feature space.

-\subsection{Impact of Taylor approximation}
+\subsection{Impact of Taylor Approximation}